b00tc4mp/isdi-parttime-202303/staff/luis-planelles/fullstack/project/README.md

 - `lastUpdate`: A Date field representing the date of the last update for the mission.
 Default: Date.now.
 - `startDate`: A Date field representing the start date of the mission.
 Required.
 - `endDate`: A Date field representing the end date of the mission.
 Required.
-- `participants`: An array of Object IDs (ObjectId) referring to the "User" entities participating in the mission.
+- `participants`: An array of "Participant" associated in the mission.
+Required.
 - `loserPrice`: A string representing the loser's prize for the mission.
 Required.

 #### Explorer